home-assistant/home-assistant.io/source/_integrations/schlage.markdown

 There is currently support for the following device types within Home Assistant:

-- Binary Sensor
+- Binary sensor
 - Lock
 - Sensor
 - Switch

-## Binary Sensor
+## Binary sensor

-Once you have enabled the Schlage integration, you should see the following binary sensors:
+Once you have enabled the Schlage integration, you should see the following binary sensor:

-- **Keypad Disabled** - Indicates that the keypad has been disabled, typically due to too many incorrect lock codes being attempted.
+- **Keypad disabled** - Indicates that the keypad has been disabled, typically due to too many incorrect lock codes being attempted.

 ## Sensor